lucasthim/covid19-prediction/README.md

-# covid19-prediction
+# COVID-19 Diagnosis Through Clinical Variables
-Predict if a patient has the SarsCov-2 (COVID-19) virus based on some variables.
+Predict if a patient has the SarsCov-2 virus based on some clinical variables.

 Original dataset comes from a Kaggle Competition held by Einstein Data4u.
 It can be found at: https://www.kaggle.com/dataset/e626783d4672f182e7870b1bbe75fae66bdfb232289da0a61f08c2ceb01cab01/tasks?taskId=645